 Instructions

-• Add the fresh ingredients.
-In a large salad or mixing bowl, gently toss together the tomatoes, onions, garlic, parsley, and dill.
+• Mix the salad.
+In a large salad or mixing bowl, gently toss together the tomatoes, onion, garlic, parsley, and dill.

 • Serve.
 Transfer to a serving platter or bowl.
 Top with large pieces of quality feta cheese.
 Enjoy!